Contact us

 Over five years, consumption has been down 66% since energy-saving measures began.
 Electricity use for September 2025 dropped 43% at Southgate and 39% at The Compton from LED lighting alone.

-The trust’s energy efficiency journey is clearly shown in the following graphic showing incremental improvements achieved through behavioural and operational changes, Solar PV installations and LED upgrades.
+The trust’s energy efficiency journey is clearly shown in the following graphic showing incremental improvements achieved through behavioural and operational changes, solar PV installations and LED upgrades.

 “We never expected it to be this good.
 It’s astonishing.
-When reviewing the consumption charts, you can see the impact of SOLAR and then LED.
+When reviewing the consumption charts, you can see the impact of solar and then LED.
 Electricity use is down 66% since I started energy-saving measures.
 I am so pleased.”

-Sarah Ewins, Chief Finance and Operating Officer
+Chief Finance and Operating Officer